doctrine/orm/docs/en/changelog/migration_2_5.rst

 of saving objects in memory, it saves them in a fast in-memory cache such as Memcache, Redis, Riak or MongoDB.
 Additionally it allows saving the result of more complex queries than by primary key.
-Summarized this feature works like the existing Query result cache, but it much more powerful.
+Summarized this feature works like the existing Query result cache, but it is much more powerful.

 As an example lets cache an entity Country that is a relation to the User entity.
 We always want to display the country, but avoid the additional